 - A. "IRWD Personnel" means any Board Member, officer or employee of the District. - B. "District Accounts" means any account owned, licensed to, opened by or held by the District, and any account linked to a District email address, through which an electronic communication or Public Record could be sent.
-This includes District email accounts, social media accounts such as Twitter, Facebook, and Instagram connected to a District email address, cloud-based messaging systems (e.g. Microsoft Teams), webinar/conference call platforms (e.g. WebEx), text messaging applications and voice messaging systems connected to a District email address or District cloud-storage accounts.
+This includes District email accounts, social media accounts such as Twitter, Facebook, and Instagram connected to a District email address, cloud-based messaging systems (e.g. Microsoft Teams), webinar/conference call platforms (e.g. WebEx), text messaging applications and voice messaging systems connected to a District email address or District cloudstorage accounts.

 - C. "District Computer System(s)" means any computer, tablet, cell phone or any other similar electronic device owned, leased, or licensed to the District.
-All hardware, and District-owned or licensed software, applications, and programs associated with such devices are part of the District Computer System. - D. "Personal Accounts" means any account owned, licensed to, opened by or held by IRWD Personnel in their personal capacity and not linked to a District email address.
-This includes personal email accounts, social media accounts such as Twitter, Facebook, and Instagram, cloud-based messaging systems (e.g. Microsoft Teams), webinar/conference call platforms (e.g. WebEx), text messaging applications and voice messaging systems or personal cloud-storage accounts connected to a personal email address. - E. "Personal Computer System(s)" means any computer, tablet, cell phone or any other similar electronic device owned, leased, or licensed to an IRWD Personnel, as opposed to the District, in their personal or individual capacity.
+All hardware, and District-owned or licensed software, applications, and programs associated with such devices are part of the District Computer System. - D. "Personal Accounts" means any account owned, licensed to, opened by, used by or held by IRWD Personnel in their personal capacity and not linked to a District email address.
+This includes personal email accounts, social media accounts such as Twitter, Facebook, and Instagram, cloud-based messaging systems (e.g. Microsoft Teams), webinar/conference call platforms (e.g. WebEx), text messaging applications and voice messaging systems or personal cloud-storage accounts connected to a personal email address. - E. "Personal Computer System(s)" means any computer, tablet, cell phone or any other similar electronic device owned, leased, or licensed to an IRWD Personnel or a member of their household, as opposed to the District, in their personal or individual capacity.
 All hardware, and personally owned or licensed software, applications, and programs associated with such devices are part of the Personal Computer System.
 A personal cell, which an employee uses for work and receives a District cell reimbursement for, is considered a personal computer. - F. "Public Record" means any Record containing information related to the conduct of the public's business that is prepared, owned, used, or in the possession of the District regardless of physical form or characteristic.
 It does not include Records that are strictly personal and do not relate to the conduct of public business, as these are not Public Records. - G. "Record" means all tangible (hard-copy) and electronically-prepared, electronically-stored or electronically-transmitted writings or recordings, including communications, handwritten notes, typed documents, emails, voicemails, text messages, spreadsheets, drawings, photographs, data sets, calendar and schedule entries, PDF documents, forms, notes and collections of texts or other data created or assembled by a user, presentations, diagrams, images, CAD files, databases and other electronic information.

-4. IRWD Personnel's Obligation to Preserve, Identify, and Produce Records
+4. IRWD Personnel's Obligation to Preserve, Identify, and Produce Records required to be retained by either the District's Records Retention Policy or a Litigation Hold.